tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

   NOTE: fonts patched with `fontpatcher` have `-Powerline` suffix.

-- patched or unpatched `Inconsolate LGC` font for iTerm2 (install via brew)
+- patched or unpatched `Inconsolate LGC` font for iTerm2 (installed via brew)

 ## troubleshooting